 - Neural Tube Defects Brochure

-- Maternal Serum Screening for Health Professionals
+- Information for Health Professionals - Maternal Serum Screening

-- MSS Brochures Reorder Form
+- Maternal Serum Screening Brochures Reorder Form

 No. There is no need to have both first and second trimester maternal serum screening.

-Both NIPT and maternal serum screening offer high quality screening options to determine if a pregnancy has an increased chance of a chromosome disorder such as Down syndrome.
-NIPT is a more accurate screening test than maternal serum screening for the indicated chromosome conditions but it is also more expensive.
-Maternal serum screening still provides a highly accurate screening test and can provide additional information about the health of the pregnancy, in particular, the risk of pre-eclampsia.
+Both NIPT and maternal serum screening offer high quality screening options to determine if a pregnancy has an increased chance of a chromosome disorder such as Down syndrome. percept (NIPT) is a more accurate screening test than maternal serum screening for the indicated chromosome conditions but it is also more expensive.
+Maternal serum screening still provides a highly accurate screening test and can provide additional information about the health of the pregnancy, in particular, the risk of early-onset pre-eclampsia.

 How accurate is maternal serum screening?